AirshipWeb/airship-website/src/pages/blog/cluster-api-development-environment.md

 looking at how Cluster API will be used by Airship 2.0.

-Today I will provide you the documentation and my tested step-by-step directions to creating a Cluster API development environment.
-These steps have all been tested in a virtual machine with the following configuration:
+Today I will provide you the documentation and my tested step-by-step directions to creating a Cluster API development environment using Kind.
+This development environment will allow you to deploy virtual nodes as Docker containers in Kind, test out changes to the Cluster API codebase, and gain a better understanding of how Airship works at the component level to deploy Kubernetes clusters.
+These steps have all been tested in a virtual machine with the following
+configuration:
 - **Hypervisor**: VirtualBox 6.1
 - **Operating System**: Ubuntu 18.04 Desktop
 - **Memory**: 8gb